asistex/github_tips/README.md

 Isolate the problem — create a reduced test case and a live example.

-A good bug report shouldn't leave others needing to chase you up for more information.
+A good bug report shouldn't leave others chasing you up for more information.

 * Please try to be as detailed as possible in your report.
 * What is your environment and OS?
 * What steps will reproduce the issue?
+* What you see/get
-* What would you expect to be the outcome?
+* What would you expect to see/get

 All these details will help people to fix any potential bugs.